launchbynttdata/tf-aws-module_collection-ecs_appmesh_ingress/README.md

 ## Usage
-A sample variable file `example.tfvars` is available in the root directory which can be used to test this module.
+Several sample variable files [tfvars](./sample-tfvars) are available in the root directory which can be used to test this module.
 User needs to follow the below steps to execute this module
-1. Update the `example.tfvars` to manually enter values for all fields marked within `<>` to make the variable file usable
+1. Update the `tfvars` file to manually enter values for all fields marked within `<>` to make the variable file usable
 2. Create a file `provider.tf` with the below contents
    ```
     provider "aws" {